winbergoscar0/Moveer/README.md

 ### Want to try it out?
 Got any questions or features thats missing?
 Join the official Moveer discord!
 Join us with the following link https://discord.gg/dTdH3gD and tag a moderator!

 ### Invite Moveer to your discord using the link below!
+Happy Moving! :)
 Invite the bot to your server using this [LINK](https://discordapp.com/api/oauth2/authorize?client_id=400724460203802624&permissions=16777216&scope=bot)

 The bot ONLY requires "Use members" when inviting.
 Inside your server you can then specify which rooms Moveer can read messages from!